Each morning we are born again, what we do today is what matters most. – Buddha

 Top benefits of Surya Namaskar

 - Helps in weight loss: Nowadays people are suffering from weight gain due to lifestyle issues and excess stress.
-The Surya Namaskar practice stretches the abdominal muscles and as a result, reduces excess weight and fat around your stomach.
-Furthermore, it helps to tone your arms, abs and brings flexibility to your spine.
+The Surya Namaskar practice stretches the abdominal muscles and helps to reduce excess weight and fat around your stomach.
+Moreover, it helps to tone your arms, abs and brings flexibility to your spine.

 - Stress reducing agent: The Surya Namaskar helps to reduce stress and improve memory and nervous system.
 It brings calmness and helps to concentrate.